SCOTLAND SUMMARY – 2018

 Scotland is one of the most beautiful places I’ve ever seen.
 I spent seven weeks here and would have seen much more had I enough funds.
 Although it was easy and convenient, my stay at an AirBnb in Glasgow was too long.
 There were many other places to see that I would have taken several days for the different locales, but I was locked in to the AirBnb so, next time!

-I met a very nice lady in Glasgow at a meetup there and was lucky enough to be invited for a night in Falkirk with her on my way to Edinburgh.
+I met a very nice lady, Helen, in Glasgow at a meetup there and was lucky enough to be invited for a night in Falkirk with her on my way to Edinburgh.
 She showed my around Falkirk where I saw the the Falkirk Wheel and the Kelpies.
 And then a visit to Queensferry.

 I also hooked up with a couple of ladies on Couchsurfing; Anna from Austria and Kirsty from Sri Lanka; they were looking for someone to join them on a trip to the Isle of Skye.
 We rented a car and headed north.
 Stopped in Luss for lunch and then Glencoe, Fort William, Glenfinnan and Kyle of Lochalsh before arriving to Isle of Skye.
 I stayed at a hostel in Portree and visited The Old Man of Storr, Neist Point, the Fairy Pools, and took a ferry to Raasay Island.

 My Scottish heritage became a big part of this trip.
 My family’s clan, Clan Colquhoun (pronounced ka-hoon), hails from Luss where I spent several days celebrating the 2018 Colquhoun Highland Games.
 Evening cocktails at the Clan Chief’s home, marching in the parade, enjoying the highland games and competitions, a ceilidh (pronounce kay-lee), a boat ride on Loch Lomond and touring around the quaint Luss Village.